beeburrt/bburt-dot-me/src/pages/about.md

 I'm still paying for that one.

 But while I was locked up this last time, I had the idea that I wanted to try learning programming again.
-I had started learning Python long time ago, in an intro to Computer Science class that I never finished.
+I had started learning Python a long time ago, in an intro to Computer Science class that I never finished.

 But so when I got out, I found a Dell laptop on Craigslist for $200.
 It's actually a good computer for that price.
 Intel i5 with 8G RAM and a 256G SSD.